-The club was formed in 1950 by eight men, interested in conserving the wildlife population in the Big Cypress and Everglades.
+The club was formed in 1950 by Seven men, interested in conserving the wildlife population in the Big Cypress and Everglades.
 At the time the State of Florida had only recently established the Florida Game and Fresh Water Fish Commission.

 The club is located at Monroe Station, 40 miles due west of Miami, immediately south of the western intersection of the Tamiami Trail and Loop Road (state road 94).
 The club property consists of 40 acres, the clubhouse and service buildings plus a camp ground.
 A paid custodian maintains the grounds at all times.
 There are only about 150 members, the club membership is kept small, because the club wants to insure that it is composed only of those people that have worked for the clubs objectives.